AsteroidOS/ragnaroek/PROTOCOL.md

 #### PIT transfer packet

 This packet type is used to transfer PIT partition description between flasher and target.

+The PIT format itself is documented in `PIT.md`.

 ##### Flasher to target